 Donkeys, known for their ‘helping hooves,’ are domesticated members of the equine family.
 Originating from Africa and the Middle East, donkeys were tamed more than 5,000 years ago.
-These strong animals have been used for centuries as working animals, as they are able to carry heavy materials such as water and plow.
+These robust mammals have been used for centuries as working animals, as they are able to carry heavy materials such as water and plow.

 While they might look like miniature horses, you’ll be surprised to find that they don’t always eat the same.
-So let’s explore what these donkeys eat and how they differ from their other family members.
+So what do donkeys eat?
+Let’s explore what these smaller equines live on and how they differ from their other family members.